-Aromatherapists use essential oils to help improve emotional well-being and relieve symptoms of ill health.
+Aromatherapists use essential oils to help improve emotional well-being and relieve everyday stresses.

 1. Entry requirements

-- to complete a course meeting aromatherapy National Occupational Standards (NOS)
+- complete a course meeting aromatherapy National Occupational Standards (NOS)

 2. Skills required